Behaviour expectations

 Smart Watches Use

-• Smart watches must be switched off or set to non-communication mode during school hours.
+• Smart watches must be switched off or set to school mode during school hours.

 Dress Code